-Faleolo Airport -- Building an Airport in South Pacific Paradise
+Faleolo Airport - Airport Built in the South Pacific Paradise

 The Independent State of Samoa, in the core area of Polynesia in the South Pacific of the Southern Hemisphere, is a scenic island country.